hsundar/cs.utah.edu/teaching/paralg/slides/lec00.md

 <br>

 <div align=justify>
-Nevertheless, insatiable appetite of computational scientists for ever greater computing capability has led them to embrace large-scale parallelism
+Nevertheless, the insatiable appetite of computational scientists for ever greater computing capability has led them to embrace large-scale parallelism
 </div>